Salkantay Trek to Machu Picchu

 This is one of the best alternative treks to the Inca Trail.
-It perfectly combines cultural and natural beauty with different biodiversity of flora, different ecosystems, and an Inca ruins laid on top of a mountain facing the back of Machupichu mountain, and finally this trail gets us to Machupicchu Town located at the base of the historical and archeological site and one of the new seven wonders of Machupicchu.
-Early morning visit to Machupicchu to enjoy sunrise, and avoid crowds whilst touring Machupicchu.
+It perfectly combines cultural and natural beauty with different biodiversity of flora, different ecosystems, and Inca ruins resting on top of a mountain facing the rear of Machu Picchu Mountain.
+This trail finally leads to Aguas Calientes, the town at the base of the modern wonder Machu Picchu.
+You will end this exciting and challenging trek with an early morning visit to the archaeological site of Machu Picchu to enjoy the sunrise and tour of the ruins before heading back to Cusco.

 Meals: B, L, D